PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 20:05:30
+Last updated: 2024-04-02 20:06:04
-Random Quote: Marriage: A friendship recognized by the police. - Robert Louis Stevenson
+Random Quote: Do not be embarrassed by your mistakes.
+Nothing can teach us better than our understanding of them.
+This is one of the best ways of self-education. - Thomas Carlyle